Manage VM Clusters

 The hostname must be unique within the subnet.
 If it is not unique, then the VM cluster will fail to provision. -

-Host domain name: The domain name for the VM cluster.
+Host Domain Name: The domain name for the VM cluster.
 This is a read-only field.
 Make a note of the host domain name for your reference.

 Note